SQL variables

 Last updated:

-SQL variables allow you to create configurable, reusable queries by defining placeholders that can be dynamically replaced with different values.
+SQL variables enable you to create configurable, reusable queries by defining placeholders that can be dynamically replaced with different values.

 Using variables in SQL queries